nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/object-shorthand.md

 Group your shorthand properties at the beginning of your object declaration.

-{% hint style="warning" %}
-Why?
+> Why?
 It’s easier to tell which properties are using the shorthand.
-{% endhint %}

 ```javascript
 const anakinSkywalker = 'Anakin Skywalker';